Table of Contents

 - Apply to set 1 on the roller to get the thickest level

-- Use a 4.5-inch diameter cookie cutter of a small bowl to make a round wrapper that is the about 4.5-inch diameter.
+- Use a 4.5-inch diameter cookie cutter of a small bowl to make a round wrapper that is about 4.5-inch diameter.

 - When using the Stand Mixer roller for the wrapper, collect the dough that is trimmed off from cutting the dough sheet into rounds, and knead it into a dough slab to reuse them.